davidmasi/Sierpinski-Generator/README.md

 # Sierpinski-Generator
-Generates a Sierpinski triangle scaled to the number provided on the command line.
-Uses Std libraries to render triangles.
+This program generates a Sierpinski triangle scaled to the number provided on the command line using Std libraries to render triangles.